Omega-Numworks/Omega-Guide/_pages/en_US/n0110-hardmod.md

 The hardmod way requiered special tools.

-The goal is to force recovery mode to allos installation, your calculator should show a black screen and a red LED.
+The goal is to force recovery mode to allow installation, your calculator should show a black screen and a red LED.

 ### Select a method